XanaduAI/thewalrus/docs/gbs_sampling.rst

 .. tip::

-   * To generate photon number or threshold samples from a classical gaussian state specified by a quadrature covariance matrix use :func:`hafnian.samples.hafnian_sample_classical_state` or :func:`torontonian_sample_classical_state`.
+   * To generate photon number or threshold samples from a classical gaussian state specified by a quadrature covariance matrix use :func:`thewalrus.samples.hafnian_sample_classical_state` or :func:`thewalrus.samples.torontonian_sample_classical_state`.